poulson/Clique/_sources/numeric/solve.txt

 be used to perform various solves against the lower-triangular and diagonal data of a frontal tree.

-.. cpp:function:: void LowerSolve( Orientation orientation, UnitOrNonUnit diag, const DistSymmInfo& info, const DistSymmFrontTree<F>& L, DistNodalMultiVec<F>& X )
+.. cpp:function:: void LowerSolve( Orientation orientation, const DistSymmInfo& info, const DistSymmFrontTree<F>& L, DistNodalMultiVec<F>& X )

    **TODO: More detailed description.**